Red1C3/RDA-GLTF-Parser/README.md

 ## License
 MIT License

-Copyright (c) 2020 Mohammad Issawi
+Copyright (c) 2020 RDA-GLTF-Parser by Mohammad Issawi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal